reyesgo/cybersec-project-docs/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it increases efficiency and allows us to quickly scale our environment through the use of playbooks.
 For example, if we want to install an updated version of a specific type of software to a group of machines in our enviroment.
 We can accomplish this by creating a new host group in the hosts file, writing out all the IP addresses of the machines that need to be updated under that group and create a playbook to install the update to all machines in the group through the playbook.

 The playbook implements the following tasks:
-- first step is to install docker.io to download the package containing the docker platform to our system.
+- Install docker.io: downloads the package containing the docker platform to our system.
-- next step we download python3-pip used for installing and managing python images/packages.
+- Install python3-pip: installs a python packaging management system used to install and manage software images/packages.
-- next we install the docker engine that will house all our containers. this is were we will install our ELK image.
+- Install docker module: installs the docker engine that will house all our containers. this is were we will install our ELK image.
-- next we will create a rule to allocate the required amount of virtual memory for the ELK stack to perform as intended.
+- Increase virtual memory/Use more memory: creates a rule to allocate the required amount of virtual memory for the ELK stack to perform as intended.
+- Download and launch a docker elk container: downloads, configures and installs the elk image.
-- lastly we download and install the elk image and configure it so that it is enabled on system boot.
+- Enable service docker on boot: enables the docker engine on system boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.